-If the above-referenced documentation is not available, an inspection report (complete with photos of the damage and a written assessment of the damage) from a damage assessment conducted by a qualified Program Damage Assessor that certifies that the damage occurred due to the qualifying disaster may be used.
+• If the above-referenced documentation is not available, an inspection report (complete with photos of the damage and a written assessment of the damage) from a damage assessment conducted by a qualified Program Damage Assessor that certifies that the damage occurred due to the qualifying disaster may be used.

 If an applicant was denied assistance by FEMA, assistance through the CDBG-DR Program may still be available.
-Applicants will not be refused housing assistance solely because FEMA denied assistance on the basis that the applicant was denied assistance by FEMA.
+Applicants will not be refused housing assistance solely because FEMA denied assistance.